MACHU PICCHU TRAIN TOUR 3-DAYS

 • Return transportation by Tourist expedition train from Ollantaytambo to Aguas Calientes

-• Full-day guided Sacred Valley Tour with lunch
+• Full-day guided Sacred Valley Tour with lunch and included entry fees to sites

 • Entrance to Machu Picchu